rheijuan/Story/Story.md

 # Chapter 6: Wes
 There was a beagle that created a hotdog stand.
-Due to the beagle's cuteness, people bought more hotdogs and the business was a success.
-Since John was promoted, he was able to increase the budget of his food in a day.
+Due to the beagle's cuteness, people bought more hotdogs. and the business was a success.
+Since Rog was promoted, he was able to increase the budget of his food in a day.
 With this, he supported the beagle's business.

+# Chapter 7: A Bad Chapter

+The world ended because of the cats that took of the company.

 # Conclusion